maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .right-side
       +span-columns(6 omega, 12)

 What did we do?
-Earlier on we set the total number of columns in our Susy grid to 12:
+Since we set the total number of columns in our Susy grid to 12:

     $total-columns:     12

 For the two elements we layout we then set the total number of columns the element will span through the +span-columns() mixin.
 In our case half of the available columns for each element.
-The "omega" in the .right-side element denotes that this element will Contain the last column in the grid and therefore will not have a right margin.
+The "omega" in the .right-side element denotes that this element will be the last column in the grid and therefore will not have a gutter (right margin).

-To learn how to use Susy, the best reference can be found at the [source][].
+To realyy learn how to use Susy, it really packs a lot more punch, the best reference can be found at the [source][].
 The following tutorials also demonstrate Susy in action:

 - [Responsive Grids With Susy][Susy Grids]
 - [Off-canvas layout with Susy][Off-canvas]

-### @media
+### Media Queries

 Now that we have a Susy flexible grid, it's time to look at Ethan's second ingredient in RWD; media queries.
 To understand them let's take a little look at their history.